-- required open spaces and a minimum 25 square feet of permeable surface and 250 cubic feet of structural soil per tree in all other districts. - E. A street furniture plan must be approved by the Zoning Administrator for all proposed thoroughfares and all new primary structures along existing thoroughfares.
-This plan shall include the placement and design of lighting. signage, benches, recycling bins, trash receptacles, bicycle racks, and other All street furniture must be elements. compatible with the surrounding area in material, color, finish, and architectural style. - F. Where thoroughfares traverse a required open space, the required sidewalk or bicycle facility shall be allowed to diverge from the pavement as long as the connectivity requirements of Sec.
-12-2 are met. - G. Marginal access thoroughfares.
-Whenever a major subdivision is proposed abutting the right-of-way of a state highway, a marginal access thoroughfare approximately parallel and adjacent to such right-of-way may be required at a distance suitable for the appropriate use of land between such marginal access thoroughfare and highway right-of-way.
-The City may also require a 20foot no-access easement and planting strip along the highway to ensure that lots fronting the highway do not have access to it.
+- E-D.Trees along thoroughfares shall have a minimum 270 square feet of permeable surface per tree in Rural (RL) districts and required open spaces and a minimum 25 square feet of permeable surface and 250 cubic feet of structural soil per tree in all other districts. - F.E.A street furniture plan must be approved by the Zoning Administrator for all proposed thoroughfares and all new primary structures along existing thoroughfares.
+This plan shall include the placement and design of lighting, signage, benches, recycling bins, trash receptacles, bicycle racks, and other elements.
+All street furniture must be compatible with the surrounding area in material, color, finish, and architectural style. - G.F.Where thoroughfares traverse a required open space, the required sidewalk or bicycle facility shall be allowed to diverge from the pavement as long as the connectivity requirements of Sec.
+12-2 are met. - Marginal thoroughfares. Н.G. access Whenever a major subdivision is proposed abutting the right-of-way of a state highway, marginal access thoroughfare а approximately parallel and adjacent to such right-of-way may be required at a distance suitable for the appropriate use of land between such marginal access thoroughfare and highway right-of-way.
+The City may also require a 20-foot no-access easement and planting strip along the highway to ensure that lots fronting the highway do not have access to it.
 (See Figure.)

-- H. On-street loading and drop-off zones shall be permitted.
+I.H.On-street loading and drop-off zones shall be permitted.
 Off-street loading is regulated by Sec.
+5-15.

-5-15. - Bridges shall incorporate pedestrian and bicycle access and shall contain architectural elements compatible with the surrounding area.
+J. Bridges shall incorporate pedestrian and bicycle access and shall contain architectural elements compatible with the surrounding area.